KoalasinTraffic/KoalasinTraffic.github.io/spd/_tower/basic.md

 # Basic Tower

 The cheapest and most cost efficient tower in the game.
+It also has a fanning ability when leveled up.

-* Single damage: A single arrow is shot and deals damage to the first target it hits.
+* Single damage: An arrow is shot and deals damage to the first target it hits.
+  * Starting at level 2, it will fan additional arrows depending on its level with 1/6th damage each.
+  * The maximum number of arrows is 7.

 * Slow projectile: Arrows can and will miss, so be sure to place your towers in a strategic location.